Golf & Travel Personalities

 College of Coastal Georgia School of Business

 Brunswick, GA – What’s in a research center name change?
 According to the dean and faculty of the College’s School of Business and Public Management: much, especially when the name change is to honor a well-known private citizen who is a friend, advocate, volunteer and financial supporter of a public institution.
-On Thursday evening, October 8, the Coastal Georgia Center for Economic Analysis and Student Research will officially become The Reg Murphy Center for Economic and Policy Studies.
+Recently, the Coastal Georgia Center for Economic Analysis and Student Research officially named The Reg Murphy Center for Economic and Policy Studies.

-Students, faculty and staff, Foundation trustees, friends of the College and the Murphy family, and members of the community are invited to gather at 6 p.m. in the Stembler Theatre of the Campus Center for the presentation by College President Greg Aloia; Dr. Skip Mounts, Dean of the School of Business and Public Management; Dr. Don Mathews, Professor of Economics and Director of the Center; Buff Levy, President and Editor of The Brunswick News anda College Foundation trustee; Dr. Bee Carlton, Director of Athletics; and Pete Correll, businessman, philanthropist and the 2015 recipient of the College Foundation’s Alaimo Award for Public Service.
+Students, faculty and staff, Foundation trustees, friends of the College and the Murphy family, and members of the community gathered in the Stembler Theatre of the Campus Center for the presentation by College President Greg Aloia; Dr. Skip Mounts, Dean of the School of Business and Public Management; Dr. Don Mathews, Professor of Economics and Director of the Center; Buff Levy, President and Editor of The Brunswick News and College Foundation trustee; Dr. Bee Carlton, Director of Athletics; and Pete Correll, businessman, philanthropist and the 2015 recipient of the College Foundation’s Alaimo Award for Public Service.
 (READ MORE...)

 Rick Mattox, Head Professional, PGA, King and Prince Golf Club